Understanding your CPD requirements

 Non-verifiable training resources

 REA has developed several free training resources that can count towards your non-verifiable training.
-See here for further information.
+Find out more about these resources at topics for non-verifiable CPD

 Recording non-verifiable continuing training